 Provision a service account for Dropbox to allow Cloud App Security to scan files stored in Dropbox.
 Cloud App Security uses the service account to run advanced threat protection and data loss prevention scanning on files in Dropbox.

-The steps outlined below detail how to provision a service account for Dropbox from the pop-up wizard that appears at your first logon.
+The steps outlined below detail how to provision a service account for Dropbox from Dashboard.

 The Dropbox logon screen appears.